lopezdsr/sql-query/sqlref/sql_reference.template.md

 ```
 {: codeblock}

-Note that some data formats, particularly CSV, do not support composite types.
+Some data formats, particularly CSV, do not support composite types.
 When your query result contains data with a composite type,
 use an [INTO clause](#intoClause) to specify an appropriate target format, like JSON.

 <h3 id="primitiveType">primitiveType</h3>